tundradawn/modelo-reactjs/README.md

-# Modelo Reactjs 🛠👩‍💻
+# react-template 🛠👩‍💻

-Spanish for Template, contains reactjs configurations used by @tundradawn.
+Highly customized react configurations used by @tundradawn.

 ## Uses: